 However, from what I've experienced, trying to greet and communicate with the local people in Japanese is just a great way to show that you respect them and that you're just being friendly with them.
 It's because Japanese people are very friendly and polite!
 You would often see local people greet each other (even to strangers!) and do a lot of bowing.
 It makes me think that it would be rude to not to even try to exchange greetings with them in their respectful way.
 Here are some basic Japanese phrases and greetings you can learn, which also can be very helpful while traveling in Japan:

-- You're welcome - Do itashimashite (formal, although for this expression, I often found that people tend to just exchanging "Arigatou gozaimashita")
+You're welcome - Do itashimashite (formal, although I often that people tend to just exchanging "Arigatou gozaimashita")

 In other sides of the world, we have hugging, kissing, and handshaking as friendly or respective gestures.
 In this country, expect a lot of bowing.
 Phrases and greetings like "arigatou", "konnichiwa", or "sumimasen" are usually followed with bowing.
 But if you're not really accustomed to bow, just nod politely.